05 Jun How to Find Relevant Hashtags on Instagram

 The ideal level of competition for your brand will depend on your current following and engagement as well as how wide or narrow your target audience is.
 Feel free experiment to find out what works for you.

 To take you research a step further, use tools dedicated to uncovering the best hashtags on Instagram.
-One such tool is For Display Purposes Only.
+One such tool is the website For Display Purposes Only.
 You input one or a few hashtags into the search box and the tool presents you with related options.
 Plus, it automatically filters out banned and spammy hashtags.

 Another option is the app AutoHash.
 This is excellent for small businesses, as it provides location-based suggestions.
 The algorithm recognizes what your Instagram photo contains and combines this with your location (found through GPS) to provide you with the most relevant hashtags.
 It also allows you to favorite hashtags and to copy sets of hashtags to apply to another picture.
+With AutoHash you can post directly to Instagram after you find the relevant hashtags.

 It’s a good idea to include at least a few branded hashtags in your strategy.
 In fact, 70 percent of all the hashtags on Instagram are branded.
 Into this category falls hashtags that use your brand name and the names of products as well as unique hashtags you create for a campaign.